 Academies control their own assets and prepare accounts under the Charities' Statement of Recommended Practice.
 This is a requirement in their funding agreements.
-Academies are therefore excluded from the Accounts from the date of conversion with any outstanding grant allocations for the financial year of conversion being included as expenditure within the CIES.
+Academies are therefore excluded from the Council's accounts from the date of conversion with any outstanding grant allocations for the financial year of conversion being included as expenditure within the CIES.

-1.26 Financial Instruments
+1.25 Financial Instruments